Measles - Symptoms of measles

 The spots are initially small but quickly get bigger and often join together.
-Similar-looking rashes may be mistaken for measles, but measles has a range of symptoms, not just a rash.
+Similar-looking rashes may be mistaken for measles, but measles has a range of other symptoms too, not just a rash.

 Most childhood rashes are not measles, but see your GP without delay if:

-- temperature stays high after other symptoms have gone, or
+- Your temperature stays high after other symptoms have gone.

-- there are signs of other related illnesses (see Complications).
+- There are signs of other related illnesses or complications of measles.

 Your GP will usually be able to diagnose measles from the combination of symptoms, such as the characteristic rash and the small spots inside the mouth.